 All species of sea turtles found in U.S. waters are listed as endangered or threatened under the Endangered Species Act (ESA).
 NMFS and the U.S. Fish and Wildlife Service (USFWS) share federal jurisdiction for the conservation and recovery of sea turtles.
 Section 4(f) of the ESA (16 U.S.C.
-1533(f)) provides for the creation of Recovery Plans for endangered and threatened species and provides NMFS and USFWS with authority
+1533(f)) provides for the creation of Recovery Plans for endangered and threatened species and provides NMFS and USFWS with authority "to procure the services of appropriate public and private agencies and institutions and other qualified persons" in order to implement those plans.
+To advance the conservation and recovery of listed sea turtles, each sea turtle Recovery Plan2 developed jointly by NMFS and USFWS identifies and highlights the need to maintain an active stranding network.
+The STSSN is a cooperative effort of federal, state, and permitted private partners working to inform causes of morbidity and mortality in sea turtles by responding to and documenting stranded sea turtles in a manner sufficient to inform conservation management and recovery.

-&lt;sup>1 Stranded: A sea turtle, in the marine environment, that is alive but sick, injured, or entangled.
+1 Stranded Definition: A sea turtle, in the marine environment, that is alive but sick, injured, or entangled.
 50 CFR 222.310(a).
 For the purposes of this document, we consider a turtle stranded when found dead or alive but sick, injured, or entangled.
 In many places in this document we simply use the term stranded with the intention of capturing both dead and live stranded turtles.